stompetower/frantic/jobs/README.md

 Instead of using FREditor, the tiles can also be edited in text (this is more awkward).
 Look at the `map?.asm` files in the [`_maps_in_asm`](../../../tree/main/jobs/_maps_in_asm) subdirectory.
 It gives insight in the simple structure of these tile maps.

-See the subdirectory [`_freditor`](../../../tree/main/jobs/_freditor) for more info about FREditor and how to edit tile maps.
+See the subdirectory [`jobs/_freditor`](../../../tree/main/jobs/_freditor) for more info about FREditor and how to edit tile maps.
-The tool itself is in the `_freditor` subdirectory of this repository.
+The tool itself is in that subdirectory of this repository.
 It's also available as part of [this download](https://www.msx.org/downloads/anmas-frantic-sources).
 You need a real MSX-2 (or emulator).

 To see what content is in the `.JOB` file, look at the `.png` images [here](../../../tree/main/_extra/_jobs_as_png_maps).